-An original SSN card issued by the Social Security Administration (SSA)

-An original SSA-issued document, which contains the name and SSN of the individual

-An original document issued by a federal, state, or local government agency, which contains the name and SSN of the individual
+- An original SSN card issued by the Social Security Administration (SSA) - An original SSA-issued document, which contains the name and SSN of the individual - An original document issued by a federal, state, or local government agency, which contains the name and SSN of the individual

-The PHA may only reject documentation of an SSN provided by an applicant or resident if the document is not an original document, if the original document has been altered, mutilated, or is not legible, or if the document appears to be forged.
+The PHA may only reject documentation of an SSN provided by an applicant or participant if the document is not an original document, if the original document has been altered, mutilated, or is illegible, or appears to be forged.

-The CDA will explain to the applicant or resident the reasons the document is not acceptable and request that the individual obtain and submit acceptable documentation of the SSN to the CDA within 90 days.
+The CDA will explain to the applicant or participant the reasons the document is not acceptable and request that the individual obtain and submit acceptable documentation of the SSN to the CDA within 90 days.